 Embrace imperfection.
 Like your favorite pair of jeans weathered furnishings tell a story.

 Finishing out the coffee table styling is a collection of Guy’s favorite golf course books, a set of wooden drink coasters, leather journal and seashell from their annual Cape May beach vacation.

 Once the built-in bookcase and wooden bench seat came out I had a long wall to address.
 Like the kitchen, everyone loves to be in cozy intimate rooms so extra seating is always welcome.
 With the new access to the sunroom the path needed to be open.
 I added a narrow gray upholstered nailhead bench and an array of accent pillows, blankets and additional rustic decor.

 A pair of next-to-new chairs received updated gray and cream striped fabric.
-We brought in more rustic accessories like these rolling tree stump side tables, distressed floor lamps with linen shades, moss orbs in white clay containers, a set of copper and tin stacking suitcases and a variety of festive ceramic pumpkins that will stay out until we decorate for Christmas.
+We brought in more rustic accessories like these rolling tree stump side tables, distressed floor lamps with linen shades, moss orbs in white clay containers, a set of copper and tin stacking suitcases and a variety of festive ceramic pumpkins that will stay out in this farmhouse style sunroom until we decorate for Christmas.

 Cozy woven throw blankets warm up any seating area.
-This is the perfect accessory to add color, texture and pattern.
+This is the perfect accessory to add color, texture and pattern to this farmhouse style sunroom.
 I go straight for any blanket with an interesting fringe or tassels.
 Layer them on!